BitcoinDesign/Guide/guide/private-key-management/single-user-schemes.md

 Some benefits over a multikey setup include greater privacy, as a transaction using threshold signatures will appear equal to a single key transaction and not expose details about the different key shares.
 Transactions will also incur lower fees than a multikey setup as only one signature will be recorded on-chain.
 The big caveat here however is that these advantages are true only with the current ECDSA signatures of bitcoin, while with the forthcoming Schnorr signature scheme multikey signatures will be indistinguishable from single key.

-*{illustration}*

-### How it works
-A single private key is split into n key-shares that are distributed to several parties, devices or locations.
-When signing a transaction the required number of shares need to be coordinated into one valid signature.
-This relies on a cryptographic algorithm called [Shamir's Secret Sharing]({{ 'https://en.wikipedia.org/wiki/Shamir's_Secret_Sharing'}}) after it's creator.

 #### Pros
 - Can provide higher resistance to loss from theft
 - Transactions look identical and have same cost as single key wallets on chain